jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-2.md

   - They are fond of appearing capable of feeling such sensibility and generosity.

-20 Because of this, a certain reserve is necessary when we talk of our own friends, our own studies, or our own professions.
+{{< s v="20" >}} Because of this, a certain reserve is necessary when we talk of our own friends, our own studies, or our own professions.
 All these do not interest our friends in the same degree that they interest us.

 It is because of the lack of this reserve, that half of mankind make bad company to the other.
 A philosopher is company only to a small club of philosophers.